Unite the Right rally: Legacy

 On the third anniversary of the Unite the Right rally in August 2020, lawyer Roberta Kaplan and Holocaust historian Deborah Lipstadt, writing for CNN, argued that "it is now clear that the violence and hatred evident at Charlottesville was not a passing moment or a onetime event.", citing several prominent killings and shootings that happened afterwards which "all had connections to and echoed the slogans and worldview so proudly proclaimed by the groups and individuals who came to Charlottesville.", including the 2018 Pittsburgh synagogue shooting, the 2019 Christchurch mosque shootings, the 2019 Poway synagogue shooting, the 2019 El Paso shooting, and the 2019 Halle synagogue shooting.

 On the fifth anniversary of the rally, several remembrance events were held in Charlottesville, including a moment of silence at the University of Virginia chapel.
 The Anti-Defamation League released a statement saying that the rally "stunned the nation and brought the profound threat of domestic extremism into sharp focus"., adding that "Today, white supremacists have reimagined their messaging and tactics, but remain a critical threat, as clearly evidenced by attacks in Pittsburgh, El Paso, Poway and Buffalo, and by their participation in attempts to intimidate vulnerable communities and subvert our democracy".
 The Southern Poverty Law Center stated that "Five years after white supremacists descended on Charlottesville, Virginia, the statue they came to protect is gone, and the 'alt-right' coalition they embodied has imploded.
 At the same time, the existential threat that far-right extremism poses to the U.S. has arguably never been more severe."
 According to NPR, "Racial justice advocates see the terror [in Charlottesville] as a turning point for the country – one that encouraged far right political violence, including the attack on the U.S. Capitol last year."
 Despite these setbacks, NPR also noted that "Civic engagement in Charlottesville has increased in the last five years.
 Community activists are pressing the city on equity issues, including in housing and public schools."

 January 6 United States Capitol attack

-Joan Donovan, research director at Harvard's Shorenstein Center on Media, Politics and Public Policy, said that key figures in the Unite the Right rally worked to raise online fury ahead of the January 6 United States Capitol attack.
+Joan Donovan, research director at Harvard's Shorenstein Center on Media, Politics and Public Policy, said that key figures in both the Unite the Right rally and Gamergate worked to raise online fury ahead of the January 6 United States Capitol attack.